 This Leadenhall Market cheesemonger sources cheeses from around Britain and Europe, has a lovely cheese cafe, and runs cheese 'tours' (tastings) and other events such as excellent cheese walks around the City.

-A tiny cheesemonger in Camden Passage, this relative newcomer sells British and international artisanal cheeses and hot cheese toasties.
+A tiny cheesemonger in Camden Passage, this place sells British and international artisanal cheeses and hot cheese toasties.
 At the weekends, you can sit down for a cheeseboard and a glass of wine in their first floor Parlour.
 Second branch in Liverpool Road, also in Islington.

 This buzzy Hampton Village shop sells a massive range of traditionally made cheeses, including organic, vegetarian, buffalo milk, Dutch, Norwegian, Swiss and Greek varieties.
 They’re paired with wines from small producers; and they also host tutored tastings.